alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-chemicals.markdown

 The export licence costs £24 - an invoice will be sent to your address.

-If you need a purchase order number on the invoice, state this when you apply or email DFLU.fees@homeoffice.gsi.gov.uk.
+If you need a purchase order number on the invoice, state this when you apply or email <DFLU.fees@homeoffice.gsi.gov.uk>.

 ###Annual returns
 {:#annual-returns-precursors}